Signs of Multiple Sclerosis in Children

 What is multiple sclerosis (MS) ?

-MS is a condition that occurs in the central nervous system.
+According to National Institute of Neurological Disorders and Stroke, MS is a condition that occurs in the central nervous system.
 The coating around nerve fibers known as myelin is damaged by the body’s immune system, which mistakes myelin for a foreign body and attacks it.
 Nerve fibers help the brain and the rest of the body to communicate.
 When they are stripped of myelin, lesions or plaques would form that disrupt the messages travelling along nerve fibers partially or completely.
 The messages are distorted and cannot get through at all.
 The actual nerve fibers may also become damaged.

 The type of symptoms that appear vary, depending on which part of the central nervous system is affected and what function the damaged nerve had.
 MS is usually diagnosed between the ages of 20 to 40, and affects approximately three times as many women as men.
 There is no cure for this condition but there are treatments that can help manage the symptoms.